MdAminulIslamOfficial/DokanPatt/README.md

-# Inventory-Management-Android-app-
+#DokanPatt - A Digital Shop Product Management and Ordering System for Small Shop
-Inventory Management System using android platform and firebase database.
-Using Barcode and QrCode Scanner .I have attached json file for firebase database
+DokanPatt - A Digital Shop Product Management and Ordering System for Small Shop using android platform and firebase database.
+Using Barcode and QrCode Scanner
+.I have attached json file for firebase database

 ![](Screenshot_1588806265.png)